StillLu/Research-Log/Papers/LLMs/LLM sampling.md

 **Method:**   CoT decoding which extracts CoT paths among the decoded paths from the model.

-> **Notes:** 'is it still top-k' 'how to generalize answer-span method in other task'
+> **Notes:** 'is it still top-k?' 'how to generalize answer-span method in other task?'